 - responsibility in research and innovation

-- managing and measuring science, technology and innovation policy
+- understanding governance and effects of science, technology and innovation policy

 - knowledge production, innovation, technology deployment, and user engagement

 - roles for universities, public research centres, and other organisations in science and innovation

 - evaluation, foresight and strategic intelligence in science, technology and innovation policy